Fuerteventura: 2nd conquest of Fuerteventura

 Over time, the island endured numerous raids.
 A Berber-led expedition invaded in 1593, sweeping as far inland as the capital.
-Various castles were built along the coastline, to protect against these type of attacks.
+Various castles were built along the coastline, to protect against these types of attacks.
 The population was moved inland as a second protective measure.
-Because of the raids, a first Captain General was dispatched to Fuerteventura, accompanied by a number of Sergeant Majors, to defend the island in the name of the Crown.
-At that time Betancuria became the religious capital of the island.
+Because of the raids, a first Captain General was dispatched to Fuerteventura, accompanied by a number of Sergeants Major, to defend the island in the name of the Crown.
+At that time, Betancuria became the religious capital of the island.

 Two major attacks took place in 1740, within a month of each other.
 Two separate bands of English privateers attempted to loot the town of Tuineje.
 These attacks were however successfully averted by the local population and the island's militia.
 This successful repelling of the invaders is celebrated at a re-enactment that takes place in Gran Tarajal every year in October.

 The island's garrison was officially instated in 1708.
 Its colonel assumed the title of Governor at Arms, a hereditary, lifelong appointment which has remained in the Sánchez-Dumpiérrez family.
 In time, this family increasingly garnered power over the other islands through alliances with the family of Arias de Saavedra and the Lady of Fuerteventura.
 During the same year the Assistant Parish of La Oliva and Pájara was created, to become operational in 1711.
-On 17 December 1790 the Assistant Parish of Tuineje was created, which became a new parish division on 23 June 1792 under the bishop Tavira, with lands including part of the Jandía peninsular, and with a population of 1,670 inhabitants.
+On 17 December 1790, the Assistant Parish of Tuineje was created, which became a new parish division on 23 June 1792 under the bishop Tavira, with lands including part of the Jandía peninsular, and with a population of 1,670 inhabitants.
 1780 saw the start of a barrilla plantation industry.

 To the present

 In 1852, a free trade zone was extended by Isabella II to the Canary Islands.
-Military island rule, which began in 1708, was finally dissolved in 1859, and Puerto de Cabras (now Puerto del Rosario) became the new capital.
+Military island rule, which began in 1708, was finally dissolved in 1859, and Puerto de Cabras (now Puerto del Rosario) - the only municipal seat on the coast - became the new capital.

 The Canary Islands obtained self-governance in 1912.
 In 1927, Fuerteventura and Lanzarote became part of the province of Gran Canaria.
 The seat of the island's government (cabildo insular) is located in Puerto del Rosario.
 A total of 118,574 people lived on the island in 2018.

 By the 1940s the island had an airport (just west of Puerto del Rosario on the road to Tindaya, still visible today).
 Mass tourism began to arrive in the mid-1960s, facilitated by the construction of Fuerteventura Airport at El Matorral and the first tourist hotels.

 The island's proximity (a mere 100 km) to the West African coast and the fact that it is part of the Schengen territory make it a prime target destination for undocumented immigrants.
 However, many have perished while attempting the crossing.